A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

-While many studies using DGMs focus on learning complex data distributions to generate accurate and realistic outcomes, another critical aspect is the density estimation of outputs.
-This feature is less explored but crucial for providing a probabilistic view of potential outcomes, enhancing decision-making under uncertainty \citep{koochali2019probabilistic, arnelid2019recurrent,rasul2020multivariate,rasul2021autoregressive,wen2023diffstg}.
-For instance, \cite{koochali2019probabilistic} presented ForGAN, a probabilistic forecasting model that uses conditional GANs to predict future sensory data by learning the full conditional probability distribution from historical data.
-This approach employs KL Divergence to measure and refine the accuracy of predicted distributions, ensuring they closely match true data distributions. \cite{rasul2020multivariate} developed an autoregressive deep learning model for multivariate probabilistic time series forecasting using conditioned normalizing flows.
-The model captures complex dependencies between multiple time series by modeling the joint distribution of future observations conditioned on past data, significantly improving prediction accuracy and uncertainty estimation. \cite{rasul2021autoregressive} introduced TimeGrad, which applies a denoising diffusion model to the same problem.
-TimeGrad samples from the data distribution at each time step by estimating its gradient and transforming noise into meaningful data through a Markov chain using Langevin sampling.
+{Many studies of DGMs focus on learning complex data distributions to generate accurate and realistic outcomes.
+However, an equally important but less explored aspect is the density estimation of outputs.
+Without probabilistic modeling, it is challenging to differentiate forecasts between low and high-noise scenarios, which is essential for offering a full probabilistic view and enhancing decision-making under uncertainty \citep{arnelid2019recurrent,rasul2020multivariate,rasul2021autoregressive,wen2023diffstg,lin2024specstg}.} \cite{rasul2020multivariate} introduced an autoregressive deep learning framework for multivariate probabilistic time series forecasting that leverages conditioned normalizing flow.
+Their model learns the joint distribution of future observations by conditioning on historical data, enabling it to capture complex dependencies among multiple time series.
+This approach not only improves prediction accuracy but also provides robust uncertainty estimates.
+Building on this work, \cite{rasul2021autoregressive} proposed TimeGrad, which employs a denoising diffusion model for the same forecasting task.
+TimeGrad generates forecasts by progressively transforming white noise into meaningful data through a learned Markov chain.
+At each time step, it estimates the gradient of the data distribution and uses Langevin sampling to refine the predictions, further improving performance and uncertainty quantification.
 Similarly, \cite{wen2023diffstg} developed DiffSTG, a framework for probabilistic Spatio-Temporal Graph (STG) forecasting that combines Spatio-Temporal GNNs (ST-GNNs) with DDPMs.
 DiffSTG captures both spatial and temporal dependencies in STG data while modeling inherent uncertainties.
 This model addresses the inefficiencies of TimeGrad in long-term forecasting by using a non-autoregressive approach to predict multiple future horizons simultaneously.
 In another study, \cite{feng2024latent} introduced the Latent Diffusion Transformer (LDT) for high-dimensional multivariate probabilistic time series forecasting.
 LDT employs a latent space approach combined with a diffusion-based conditional generator and a symmetric statistics-aware autoencoder to enhance the expressiveness and manageability of forecasting complex time series data.
-These studies demonstrate the robust capabilities of DGMs in link-level analysis, offering essential tools for predicting and managing traffic conditions on road networks, which further contributes to more efficient and responsive traffic management systems.
+Building on previous studies, DGMs have demonstrated robust capabilities in link-level analysis, providing essential tools for predicting and managing traffic conditions on road networks and thereby contributing to more efficient and responsive traffic management systems.